300 days of summer

 Tee Time: If you like golfing as much as you like kiting, then Portugal’s Algarve is home to some of the best golf-courses in Europe including Penina Championship, Quinta do Lago Golf Course

 Cave Time: There are a few cool caves that you should know about here on the Algarve Coast.
-Get deep and dirty in the “Benagil Cave”, voted one of the top 10 Coolest Caves in the World, you can boat, kayak or swim (!) into the depths of underground wonder!
+Get deep and dirty in the “Benagil Cave”, voted one of the top 10 Coolest Caves in the World.
+There are a few ways to go about it.
+You can kayak-it or you can sit back, grab a glass of bubbles and sail it on the back of a luxury yacht; or swim (!) into the depths of underground wonder!

 Coasteering Time: Head to the beautiful Natural Park of Costa Vicentina between Sagres and Lagos and explore this adrenaline packed coastline.
 Climb, scramble, cliff jump and fall into the Algarves abundant beauty.